BPD 101

 What is BPD?

-Borderline personality disorder (sometimes referred to as Emotionally Unstable Personality Disorder) is a complex mental health condition that affects how a person thinks, feels and relates to others.
+BPD is a complex mental health condition that affects how a person thinks, feels and relates to others.
 It’s characterised by emotional dysregulation, unstable relationships and a fragile sense of self.
-While someone with BPD won’t always experience them all, symptoms include:
+It’s not “just mood swings.”
+It’s a pervasive pattern that affects every aspect of a person’s life, from relationships to work to self-worth.

-- Frantic efforts to avoid abandonment – real or imagined
+- Frantic efforts to avoid real or imagined abandonment

 - Unstable and intense interpersonal relationships, often swinging between idealisation and devaluation